 - Caffeine dependence

-- Unexplained weight gain that is particularly challenging to shed
+- Unexplained weight gain that seems impossible to shed

 - Mild depression